Nuytsia: Distribution and habitat

 Nuytsia floribunda is well known in Southwest Australia, especially due to the appearance of abundant flowers in summer, which is a spectacular display.
 Although Nuytsia seeds germinate readily and seedlings are easy to grow for a year or two, cultivation of the species to maturity is regarded as difficult, with little success outside its native habitat.
 It appears on a variety of soil types throughout Southwest Australia, the distribution of the species extends to the east of the Esperance Plain and to the north on the Geraldton Sandplains.
-(Distribution records: The Australian Virtual Herbarium.)

 The species was once common across the Swan Coastal Plain, now mostly cleared around Perth with changes in land use since colonisation.

 Uses

-The Nyungar people made use of the species during the season Kambarang, around October to early December, obtaining bark to make shields.
-The gum that exudes from the wound can be collected later, it is sweet and eaten raw.
-Flowers from the moodjar tree are traditionally used to make a sweet mead-like beverage during birak.
-Moodjar (or Muja) is regarded as a protected tree by the Nyungar peoples of Southwest Australia, the species is noted as being incorporated into rituals and having a conservation status that forbids their destruction.
-The plant is venerated by some who learn that it should not be sat beneath or its flowers, leaves or branches touched or taken.
-The sugary gum is consumed in modest quantities, and children are warned of overindulgence with the story of a monstrous, invulnerable and inescapable nocturnal being whose cry of 'Nhervalong' could be heard as it collects the gum on which it subsists.
-Seasonal use by other groups of the roots is also known, Ethel Hassell at Jerramungup was invited to taste some being harvested by a group of women, reporting the taste of the flesh beneath an easily removed skin as sweet, brittle and somewhat watery.
+The Noongar people utilise this species during the season of kambarang (around October to early December), obtaining bark to make shields.
+The gum that exudes from the wound can be collected later; it is sweet, and eaten raw.
+Flowers from the tree are traditionally used to make a sweet, mead-like beverage during birak.
+Nuytsia is regarded as a sacred and protected tree by the Noongar; the species is noted for being incorporated into rituals and having a conservation status that forbids its destruction.
+The plant is venerated by some, who maintain that it should not be sat beneath, nor should its flowers, leaves or branches be touched or removed.
+The sugary gum is consumed in modest quantities, and children are warned of overindulgence with the story of a monstrous, invulnerable and inescapable nocturnal being, whose cry of "Nhervalong" can be heard as it collects the gum on which it subsists.
+Seasonal use by other groups of the roots is also known; Ethel Hassell, at Jerramungup, was invited to taste some being harvested by a group of women, reporting the flavour of the flesh beneath the easily-removed skin to be sweet, with a brittle and somewhat watery texture.

-The wood of the tree was noted as commercially useless, and that cultivation and transplanting difficult or impractical for gardens or landscaping by the state's conservator Charles Lane Poole (1921), deeming the showy display of flowers to be its only desirable quality.
-Poole also notes the 'gum' that is exuded from the tree may be useful.
+The wood of the tree is noted as commercially-useless, and cultivation and transplanting is difficult or impractical for gardens or landscaping, as indicated by the state's conservator, Charles Lane Poole, deeming the showy display of flowers to be its only desirable quality.
+Poole also noted that the gum that is exuded from the tree may be useful.